How to Write a Nonprofit Press Release | Step-by-Step Guide

 It’s easy to fall into the trap of elaborating a lot when writing a press release.

-After all, when you do something you’re proud of and deem noteworthy, it’s hard to not talk about it.
+After all, when you do something you’re proud of and deem noteworthy, it’s hard not to talk about it.

 If your nonprofit press release is succinct and focused, you will increase the chances of your readers grasping the message you want them to and staying on the topic.